club-lounge/club-lounge.github.io/index.md

 * [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

 #### Goals for the project:
+* Landing page (the homepage of the website)
+* Create a club page
+* Join a club page
+* Upcoming events page

 #### Future Systems:
 * Different Navigation bar/pages for visitor/login-user/login club board members/administrator